-This project was supported by Grant Number 78-DF-AX-0127, awarded by the Law Enforcement Assistance Administration.
-United States Department of Justice Points of view or opinions stated in this publication are those of the Portland Police Bureau and do not necessarily represent the official position of the United States Department of Justice
+Printing for this manual was supported by Grant #78-DF-AX-0127 awarded by the Law Enforcement Assistance Administration, U.S. Department of Justice, to the Portland Police Bureau.
+Points of view or opinions stated in this publication are those of the Portland Police Bureau and do not necessarily represent the official position of the U.S. Department of Justice.